ipfs/kubo/filestore/README.md

 When removing blocks `filestore clean` will generally remove any pins associated with the blocks.
 However, it will not handle `indirect` pins.
-For example if you add a directory using `add -r --no-copy` and some of the files become invalid the recursive pin will become invalid and needs to be fixed.
+For example if you add a directory using `filestore add -r` and some of the files become invalid the recursive pin will become invalid and needs to be fixed.